KoalaOperative/Pixel/README.md

 ### Contributing
 > Pull requests will be closed if they do not follow the code of conduct.

-Please refer to the [contributing code of conduct file](../blob/rewrite/CONTRIBUTING.MD "Contributing code of conduct.") to learn what to do with your contribution.
+Please refer to the [contributing code of conduct file](https://github.com/LumiteDubbz/Pixel/blob/rewrite/.github/CONTRIBUTING.md "Contributing code of conduct.") to learn what to do with your contribution.

+### Bug reporting
+> lol m8 the bot give me this eror: "error me no wroek"

+Please refer to the [issue template file](https://github.com/LumiteDubbz/Pixel/blob/rewrite/.github/ISSUE_TEMPLATE.md)

 ### Support
 > HeY tHe BoT iS bRoKeN hElP mEeEeE1!1!

 Support can be given in the Pixel server, which you can join [here](https://discord.gg/A7rrtJX "The support server.").

-#### About this release of Pixel.
-> Pixel version 0.0.1a.

-- This branch, the rewrite branch, is @ v0.0.1a as I am yet to start writing anything.
+Visit the `#pixel-support` channel.